jessicarush/react-notes/nextjs_app_router.md

 }
 ```

+## Fetching user-specific data

+Keeping in mind that you shouldn't cache at the fetch level using `revalidate` or `cache: 'force-cache'` (because shared cache), this doesn't mean you can't fetch user-specific data in a server component.

+In fact, you could fetch user-specific data in both server and client components.

+In a server component, the user ID needed to fetch user-specific data can be obtained from the incoming request.
+Common ways to obtain the user ID in a server component:

+- Authentication: If your application has an authentication system in place, the user ID can be obtained from the authenticated user's session or token.
+When a user logs in or authenticates, their user ID is typically stored in the session or token, which can be accessed in the server component.

+- Request Headers: You can access request headers in the server component.
+For example, the user ID could be included in an "Authorization" header, which you can extract and use to fetch user-specific data.

+When it comes to data fetching in a client component, the approach for using authentication and request headers can be similar to that in a server component, but there are some differences to consider.

+In a client component, the user's authentication and authorization information is typically stored on the client-side, such as in local storage, session storage, or cookies.
+When making requests to fetch user-specific data, you can include the authentication information in the request headers to authenticate the user and authorize access to the data.

+Here are some considerations for using authentication and request headers in client components:

+- Authentication: In a client component, you would typically retrieve the authentication information, such as an authentication token, from the client-side storage where it was stored during the authentication process.
+This token can then be included in the request headers when making API calls to fetch user-specific data.

+- Request Headers: Similar to server components, you can include custom headers in the request to pass additional information, such as the user ID or any other necessary data, to the server.
+These headers can be used to authenticate the user and authorize access to the user-specific data.

+However, it's important to note that client-side authentication and request headers are generally less secure than server-side authentication and headers.
+Client-side code can be inspected and manipulated by users, so it's crucial to implement additional security measures, such as validating the authentication token on the server-side and implementing proper authorization checks, to ensure the integrity and security of the data.

 ## Data fetching summary

 > Whenever possible, we recommend fetching data in Server Components.
 It's still possible to fetch data client-side.
 We recommend using a third-party library such as SWR or React Query with Client Components.
 In the future, it'll also be possible to fetch data in Client Components using React's use() hook.